Pylons/pyramid_metatg/README.txt

 subsequently one of the methods of the "final" traversed controller is called to return a response.
 This differs from default Pyramid behavior inasmuch as the objects traversed by the default Pyramid traverser ("resources") are not assumed to have response-generating logic as methods.

-Instead, under the default Pyramid traversal regime, after a "context" resource is found a "view" is found by introspecting the type of the context resource and matching it against a separate registry of view functions / methods / instances.
-TurboGears conflates these two steps, so in order to emulate TG-style object dispatch, the Pyramid traverser is replaced with one that returns a controller and a default view is registered against all Controller objects; this default view finds the "right" method of the returned controller to use to generate a response and calls it.
+Under the default Pyramid traversal regime, after a "context" resource is found via traversal, its job is done.
+A separate subsystem ("view lookup") takes over after the context resource has been found.
+View lookup is handed the context object; its responsibility is to find a view callable by introspecting the type of the context resource and matching it against a separate registry of view functions / methods / instances.
+It then invokes the view callable, which returns a response.

+TurboGears conflates the traversal and view lookup steps as "object dispatch".
+Thus, in order to emulate TG-style object dispatch, the Pyramid traverser is replaced with one that returns a controller and a default view is registered against all Controller objects; this default view finds the "right" method of the returned controller to use to generate a response and calls it.

 This package provides an alternate traverser, a view implementation that is used for all Controller objects resulting from traversal , and a paster